bgn-dev/WebNote/README.md

 ### To run this app as localhost
 Change the routes in the frontend to `http://localhost:3000/desired_route`.
-Strat the flask server with `flask run`.
+Strat the Flask server with `flask run`.

 ### For any changes
 Run `npm run start` inside the client folder, but before saving your local changes.